-All waiver requests must be submitted using the Waiver Request form and be sent to the CPMO at email@example.com.
-The CPMO is the sole authority for granting waivers.
-Individuals requesting a waiver will be notified in writing by the CPMO regarding the results of their waiver request.
+All waiver requests must be submitted using the Waiver Request form and be sent to the CPMO at OSD.IFPC@mail.mil.
+The IFPC PMO is the sole authority for granting waivers.
+All waiver decision will be made on a case-by-case basis.
+Individuals requesting a waiver will be notified in writing by the IFPC PMO regarding the results of their waiver request.

 Please review the IFPC Candidate Handbook for more information on the above issues.

 Candidates may take the IFPC exam as many times as they wish until they pass.
 If a candidate does not pass the IFPC exam on their first attempt, they must wait three (3) months before a second attempt.
 If a candidate does not pass on the second attempt, they must wait six months before a third attempt.
 Any attempt at passing the IFPC after a second attempt incurs a six (6) month wait period.
 For example, if a candidate first attempted the IFPC exam on January 1st and did not pass, they may schedule a second attempt on or after April 1st.
 If the same candidate did not pass on the second attempt (e.g., on April 1st), they must wait until October 1st or later to make a third attempt.
 If the candidate does not pass on the third attempt, they must wait another six (6) months to try again.